poult-lab/daily-word/english_words_ learning.md

 01.barrage /bəˈrɑːʒ/

-[n] The latest barrage comes amid ongoing international efforts to secure a peace deal between the two warring nations - and days after the Ukrainian capital Kyiv faced [the second largest aerial attack of the war](https://www.bbc.co.uk/news/articles/cy9834jp9qno) so far, with at least 25 killed.
+[n] The latest barrage comes amid ongoing international efforts to secure a peace deal between the two warring nations - and days after the Ukrainian capital Kyiv faced [the second largest aerial attack of the war](https://www.bbc.co.uk/news/articles/cy9834jp9qno) so far, with at least 25 killed./US Senate backs Trump's war powers as Iran launches new missile barrage at Israel.

 "the continuous firing of a large number of guns in a particular direction, especially to protect soldiers while they are attacking or moving towards the enemy"